dopig/nf-overexpression-barseq/README.md

 ## Find Out More
-I'll be writing up this work soon.
-Please feel free to reach out to me with questions or advice.
-You can find out more about me and how to reach me at [douglas-higgins.com](https://douglas-higgins.com)
+You can go to my website to find out more about this project and ways to contact me.
+Check out my post here: [Simulated Overexpression Screens: Building a Bioinformatics Pipeline Without Real Data](https://douglas-higgins.com/posts/bobaseq/).